Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 === Multi-Agent Systems vs. Distributed problems Solving In the field of DAI, we can find two main subfields a more traditional one which is the Distributed Problem Solving (DPS) which us the paradigm of a divide and conquer.
 The DPS is a field which is focused on distributing the problem to independent slaves which are solving the problem independently.
 On the other hand, the Multi-Agent Systems (MAS) emphasizes on the interaction between the agents.
 But given the objective of multiple agents working together to solve a problem, the
 === Multi-Agent Systems
-In MAS there are few constraints that are imposed on the agents. such as even though the agents are working together to solve a problem in a same environment they are not able to share their knowledge of the envirement with each other they may only acces to the information that they have, in RL we often refer this as a local obsevation.
+In MAS there are few constraints that are imposed on the agents. such as even though the agents are working together to solve a problem in a same environment they are not able to share their knowledge of the environment with each other they may only acces to the information that they have, in RL we often refer this as a local obsevation.
 This is a important point because if they were able to share their knowledge this would be able to simply syncronize their knowledge and solve this problem as a DPS problem if the problem need no interaction between the agents (#todo may be more ).
 == Multi-Agent Learning
 The Multi-Agent Learning (MAL)
 (todo):